dysonreturns/sc2ai/docs/TUTORIAL_06.md

   depots = structures.select_type(Api::UnitTypeId::SUPPLYDEPOT).select(&:is_completed?)
 ```
 We select our barracks (initially zero) and _completed_ supply depots.
-There are many ways to check completion, but use {Api::Unit#is_completed?
-Unit#is_completed?} in a short-hand `select` for it's brevity.
+There are many ways to check completion, but here we choose {Api::Unit#is_completed?
+Unit#is_completed?} in a short-hand `select` for brevity.
 Any boolean from Unit that doesn't need parameters can be used in this short form (`is_flying?`, `is_mechanical?`, etc.).

 ```ruby